EuroCup Basketball: Qualification

 Clubs qualify for the competition based on their performance in their domestic leagues competitions.
 For this purpose, the clubs from countries participating in the ABA League qualify for the competition based on their performance in the ABA League, and not their domestic leagues.

 Format

-Starting with the 2016–17 season, the EuroCup's first phase is the Regular Season, in which 20 teams participate.
-The participants include 20 clubs automatically entered into the Regular Season.
-Each team plays two games (home-and-away) against every other team in its group.
-At the end of the Regular Season, the field is cut from 20 to 16.
-The next phase, known as the Top 16, then begins, featuring the 16 survivors of the Regular Season in four-team groups.
-As in the Regular Season, each Top 16 group is contest in a double round-robin format.
-The group winners and runners-up advance to the third phase, the Playoffs.
-Each playoff series is best-of-three, and the winners of each series advance to the next round persistently until the Finals.
-Home advantage in the series goes to the best placed team in the Top 16.
-The Finals features the two remaining series winners in a best-of-three series with home advantage in the series to the best placed team in the Top 16.
+Starting with the 2026–27 season, the EuroCup's first phase, the Regular Season, includes 32 teams which are divided into 4 groups of 8 teams.
+Each team plays two games (home-and-away) against every other team in its group, and the 4 best teams of each group qualify to the Playoffs.
+Each playoff series is decided by a best-of-three format, and the winners of each series advance to the next round persistently until the Finals.
+Home advantage in the series goes to the best placed team in the regular season.